quangvu1994/Hangman/README.md

 # Hangman
-Classic Hangman game written in Swift.
+Classic Hangman game written in Swift for iOS platform.
 Choose a category, and guess the word!
 Have fun! :D